SimonPadbury/baselayer-3/_src/typography.md

 ## Typographic block elements

-The bottom margin on most typographic blocks have zero top margin, and bottom margin set to the _line height in rems_ using these two varibles:
+Most typographic blocks have zero top margin, and bottom margin set to the _line height in rems_ using these two variables:

 ```css
 :root {